Top TikTok Follower Tools

 Since then, many others have emerged, including Facebook, Twitter, and Instagram.
 And while these have all been pretty successful in their own right, none have grown as fast as TikTok.

-And, it’s not just for the young bods, looking to enhance their followers for vanity reasons, either.
-Social media is a fantastic platform in which to market your business, especially through the likes of Tik Tok.
+And, it’s not just for the young bods looking to enhance their followers for vanity reasons, either.
+Social media is a fantastic platform to market your business, primarily through the likes of TikTok.

 In 2017, there were around 239 million TikTok account holders.
 By 2018, this had almost doubled to approximately 500 million.
 And, it just keeps on growing.

 TikTok is mega hot right now.
-All across the globe, users are downloading the app faster than the blink of an eye.
+All across the globe, users are downloading the app faster than in the blink of an eye.

-That’s an enormous amount of exposure, and equates to almost 20% of all global internet users!
+That’s an enormous amount of exposure and equates to almost 20% of all global internet users!

-So whether you’re in the business of selling to the public, or you offer a service, or you simply want to get people’s attention, Tik Tok is the place to be.
+So whether you’re in the business of selling to the public, or you offer a service, or you want to get people’s attention, TikTok is the place to be.

 Timing is Everything

 Deciding to post on TikTok is the first step to increasing your global presence.
-The next thing is to determine what time to do it.
-Timing is key when it comes to posting on Tik Tok.
+The next thing is to determine the best time to do it.
+Timing is key when it comes to posting on TikTok.

 One of TikTok’s most frequented areas is the ‘For You’ section.
-It’s estimated that as much as 75% of user’s time is spent here.
+It’s estimated that as much as 75% of the user’s time is spent here.

 This area is where users can view new content from people they don’t yet follow and is similar to Instagram’s ‘Explore’ tab.
 Getting your content posted at the right time will increase your chances of getting a good reaction from people.

-If you’re only looking for exposure in your own country, then you only need to choose popular times relating to your home turf.
+If you’re only looking for exposure in your own country, you only need to choose popular times relating to your home turf.

 When are users most engaged?

-Research shows the following times to be the best times (in general) for engagement:
+Research shows the following to be the best times to post on TikTok for engagement in 2023:

-- Mon: 6 a.m., 10 a.m., and 10 p.m.
+- The best time to post on TikTok on Monday: 6 a.m., 10 a.m., and 10 p.m.

-- Tuesday: 2 a.m., 4 a.m., and 9 a.m.
+- The best time to post on TikTok on Tuesday: 2 a.m., 4 a.m., and 9 a.m.

-- Wednesday: 7 a.m., 8 a.m., and 11 a.m.
+- The best time to post on TikTok on Wednesday: 7 a.m., 8 a.m., and 11 a.m.

-- Thursday: 9 a.m. / 12 p.m. / 7 p.m.
+- The best time to post on TikTok on Thursday: 9 a.m. / 12 p.m. / 7 p.m.

-- Friday: 5 a.m., 1 p.m., 3 p.m.
+- The best time to post on TikTok on Friday: 5 a.m., 1 p.m., 3 p.m.

-- Sat: 11 a.m., 7 p.m., and 8 p.m.
+- The best time to post on TikTok on Saturday: 11 a.m., 7 p.m., and 8 p.m.

-- Sun: 7 a.m. / 8 a.m. / 4 p.m.
+- The best time to post on TikTok on Sunday: 7 a.m. / 8 a.m. / 4 p.m.

 (Eastern Standard Time/EST)